-Emily is currently a Lecturer in Chemistry and a UKRI Future Leaders Fellow in the School of Chemistry at the University of Glasgow, Scotland.
+Emily is currently a Senior Lecturer in Chemistry and a UKRI Future Leaders Fellow in the School of Chemistry at the University of Glasgow, Scotland.
 Dr. Draper’s interests particularly are the characterisation and control of supramolecular structures.
 She enjoys using small angle neutron scattering, rheology and electrochemistry, and trying to combine them all to monitor changes in situ, with the aim to understand and control what processes can occur in these organic supramolecular systems.

 Dr. Emily Draper was born in Liverpool UK, where she studied for her MChem, completed a Masters Project at the Department of Chemistry working on the post-functionalisation of polymers and using SET-LRP in Prof. Steve Rannard’s nanomedicine group.
 After her masters, Emily continued at the University of Liverpool for a PhD in Chemistry under the supervision of Prof. Dave Adams, working on photoresponsive hydrogel materials.
 Emily received the ‘Best Thesis’ award in 2016 from the RSC Macrocyclic and Supramolecular Chemistry group for her thesis work.
 She received her PhD in Dec 2015, and then started a post-doctoral research associate position working on multi-component gelators.
 In October 2016, Emily then moved to the School of Chemistry at the University of Glasgow for a PDRA where she worked on using multi-component gelator systems for solar cell applications.